sachinym/Github-Advanced-Security/Module7.md

+    >**Note:** To update the dependency-review.yml file, use a two-tab approach.
+In your first tab, navigate to the dependency-review.yml file.
+Then, in your second tab, find the updated code for this file.
+Copy the entire updated code from the second tab, return to the first tab, and paste it to replace all existing content in the dependency-review.yml file.
+Finally, click on "Commit changes" to save your updates.
+We're using this method because direct file updates are sometimes not allowed and may result in an error message stating that the file already exists.
+This approach helps bypass that issue and ensures your changes are successfully applied.

     >**Note:** If you get an error while commiting changes as file could not be edited. to fix that, rename the file **dependency-review.yml** to **dependency-review1.yml** and then try again to commit the changes in new action file.

     >**Note:** If the error persists, indicating that a file with the name already exists, delete the conflicting file and create file named **dependency-review.yml** before attempting the commit once more.